 What’s Next on Our Read-Aloud List

-My “to-read” list for our chapter book read-alouds is as rapidly-growing as my own personal list.
+My “to-read” list of chapter books for read alouds is as rapidly-growing as my own personal list.
 I won’t share all of the books on our list to check out, as I haven’t looked deeply into each of them.

 But here are some of the titles that have been recommended by trusted sources and are highly-ranked on our list of chapter books to read next for our read-alouds: